-Cost Per Result (CPR) is a crucial number in marketing, specifically in Meta (Facebook) advertising.
+CPR is used specifically in Meta (Facebook) advertising.
 It tells you how much money you spent for each action or result you got from your ad campaign, such as clicks, impressions, or conversions.

-Cost Per Result varies based on what your goal is for your ad campaign.
+Cost per result varies based on your goal for your ad campaign.
 For example:

 As an advertiser, knowing your CPR metric is important because it helps you understand how well your ads are performing.
 When you know your CPR, you can spend your money more wisely and improve your ads to get better results with less ad spend.